 1 cup of icing sugar

-3 tbsp of blueberry-raspberry jam.
+3 tablespoon of blueberry-raspberry jam.

 - Chill the cream well before whipping.
 It is recommended to chill the vessels and the bowl used to whip the cream.
 But since the climate was cold here, I skipped that step.